PayU/openapi-validator-middleware/README.md

 ##### Options

 Options currently supports:
-- `formats` - array of formats that can be added to `ajv` configuration, each element in the array should include `name` and `pattern`
+- `formats` - Array of formats that can be added to `ajv` configuration, each element in the array should include `name` and `pattern`.
+- `beautify`- Boolean that indicates if to beautify the errors, in this case it will create a string from the Ajv error.
+    - Examples:
+        - `query/limit should be <= 100` - query param
+        - `path/petId should NOT be shorter than 3 characters` - path param not in format
+        - `body/[0].test.field1 should be string` - Item in an array body
+        - `body/test should have required property 'field1'` - nested field
+        - `body should have required property 'name'` - Missing field in body

+    You can see more examples in the tests

+- `firstError` - Boolean that indicates if to return only the first error.

 ```js
 formats: [